rust-lang/rfcs/text/0000-sized-hierarchy.md

   and all of its supertraits but none of its subtraits.
 For example, a `ValueSized` type would be a type which implements `ValueSized`, and `Pointee`, but not `Sized`. `[usize]` would be referred to as a "`ValueSized` type".
-- "Runtime-sized" types will be used those types whose size is statically known but only at runtime.
+- "Runtime-sized" types will be used those types whose size is a runtime constant and unknown at compilation time.
 These would include the scalable vector types mentioned in the motivation below, or those that implement `Sized` but not `const Sized` in the RFC.
 - The bounds on the generic parameters of a function may be referred to simply as the bounds on the function (e.g. "the caller's bounds").